mrazomej/phd/src/chapter_05/section_05_multiple_gene_copy.md

 $\left\langle{m(t)}\right\rangle$ (the same can be applied to all other moments).
-As mentioned before, to calculate the first moment across the entire cell cycle, we must weigh each time point by the corresponding probability that a cell is found in such a point of its cell cycle.
+As mentioned before, to calculate the first moment across the entire cell cycle, we must weigh each time point by the corresponding probability that a cell is found at such a point of its cell cycle.
 This translates to computing the integral
 $$
 \langle m \rangle_c =